63 Easy Backpacking Food Ideas

 While there are more backpacking dinner options to choose from than ever before, our suggestion is to stick to your pre-existing food preferences.
 If a meal sounds good to you now, you will likely love it after a long day of hiking.
 But if you’re not an adventurous eater at home, then you’re likely not going to magically become one on the trail.

-Here’s a list of the best backpacking food brands along with a few of their top-rated entrees:
+Here’s a list of some of the best backpacking food brands along with a few of their top-rated entrees:

 Backpacker’s Pantry

-Backpacker’s Pantry is one of our favorite freeze-dried meal brands.
-Not only do they make one of our favorite freeze-dried backpacking meals of all time (Chicken Pad Thai), but their production line runs 100% on solar energy, which is pretty cool.
-Just add boiling water to the pouch, and dinner will be ready in just a few minutes!
-Here are a few favorites:
+Backpacker’s Pantry makes one of our favorite freeze-dried backpacking meals of all time (Chicken Pad Thai), and their production line runs 100% on solar energy, which is pretty cool.
+Here are a few favorite meals:

-Producing dehydrated backpacking meals with low-impact packaging and seasonal local produce, Fernweh Food Company is another recent addition to the backpacking meal market.
+Farm to Summit makes dehydrated backpacking meals with low-impact packaging and seasonal farm-fresh produce.
 Meals to check out:

 Good-To-Go